Chains (novel): Captain Farrar

 A military officer who Isabel goes to in the midst of her task of being Captain Morse's personal messenger.
 He gives a note to Isabel which was demanded by Mrs. Lockton when she discovers that Isabel has been working for the rebels.
 Isabel surprisingly throws away the note in the hearth so that Mrs. Lockton would not be able to obtain the information in the note.

 Pastor Weeks

 A pastor that fulfills Isabel's parents funeral.
 He also helps Isabel with trying to get to a safe place, and where she would be best happy, even though she would still be a slave.

 Old Ben

 Pastor Week's horse who pulled the wagon carrying a pine coffin containing Miss Mary Finch's body at the beginning of the story.

 Momma (Dinah)

 Isabel and Ruth's mother who died when they were young from pox.
 Isabel sneaks her seeds when she gets sold to the Locktons.

+Jenny

+A woman who works at the tavern that Isabel and ruth were sold at.
+Described as having milky skin, freckles, and being large.
+Jenny was Dinah's friend while they were both indentured to their old master.